Turkish Abductions: East Fjords

 The second group of raiders, the ones from Algiers, looted in the East Fjords from 5–13 July 1627.
 They captured a Danish merchant ship and sank it.

 A total of 110 Icelanders were taken, mostly from Berufjörður and Breiðdalur, along with the crew of the captured Danish merchant ship.
 They additionally took livestock, silver and other goods.

 North of Fáskrúðsfjörður, they hit strong winds and decided to turn around and sail along the south coast of Iceland.

-Around that time, another pirate ship joined them, and they also captured an English fishing vessel.
+Another pirate ship joined them, and they also captured an English fishing vessel.

 Vestmannaeyjar

 As there were no harbors or landing sites along the south coast, the three ships eventually came on 16 July to Vestmannaeyjar, a group of islands off the coast.
 They raided the village and Heimaey for three days, capturing 234 people and killing 34, including one of the ministers of the island.
 Those offering resistance were killed, as were some of the old and infirm people.
 The market houses and the church were burned down.
 On 19 July, the ships left Vestmannaeyjar and sailed back to Algiers.

 Life in the Barbary

 Upon reaching Algiers, the captives were placed in a prison, where " ... crowds of people came to see us, for to them we were a rare type of people.
 Many of the heathen women there, both black and white, had pity on us, shaking their heads and shedding tears.
 Some of them gave the children bread; some gave small coins."
 Then, the commander of the city state selected several individuals for himself, the rest were sold on the slave market.

 Many died of illnesses after reaching Africa.
 Close to 100 individuals converted to Islam, mostly younger people.
 Eight years later there were 70 documented Icelanders who were still Christian.

 A few letters written by captives reached Iceland.
 Guttormur Hallsson, a captive from Eastern Region, said in a letter written in Barbary in 1631: "There is a great difference here between masters.
 Some captive slaves get good, gentle, or in-between masters, but some unfortunates find themselves with savage, cruel, hardhearted tyrants, who never stop treating them badly, and who force them to labour and toil with scanty clothing and little food, bound in iron fetters, from morning till night."